k9mail/k9mail-docs/docs/en/current/settings/account.md

 * Prefix (like Gmail) - The quoted text appears below a one line header in the format `Sender's Name <user@domain.TLD> wrote:`.
   With the prefix option selected 2 additional options are available:
-    * Reply after quoted text - When checked, the original message appears above the reply you type into the message text box.
+    * Reply after quoted text - When enabled, the original message appears above the reply you type into the message text box.
     * Quoted text prefix - Defines the character(s) that precedes each line of quoted text.
 The default is '>'.
 * Header (like Outlook) - The quoted text appears below a header that includes the Original Sender,